MileHacker Logo

 • Summer (June-August): Focus on water activities at Snow Wild Lake to combat the heat.
 Be prepared for rain.

-• Winter (December-February): Outdoor activities are limited due to cold.
-Enjoy local hot pot and indoor attractions.
+• Winter (December-February): Outdoor activities are restricted because of cold.
+Delight in local hot pot and indoor attractions.

-• Warm Weather: Visit indoor museums during the hottest parts of summer days, like the Battle Memorial Hall.
+• Warm Weather: Visit indoor museums during the hottest parts of the summer season days, like the Battle Memorial Hall.

 • Rainy Season: Prepare for summer monsoon rains, which can enhance waterfalls at Canglong Ridge, creating scenic views.